About me.

 Before Radiolab, I reported and produced episodes for More Perfect (where I fell in love with legal reporting), On the Media (where I learned to thrive on tight deadlines), and The Brian Lehrer Show (where I felt the true thrill of being live on air).

-I’m fluent in Urdu, Hindi, and Bengali — and slowly picking up more Spanish and Arabic.
-Way back when, I studied cultural anthropology at Princeton University, which shaped how I think about systems, culture, and power.
-I bring my identity as a Pakistani-American Muslim to the table in all the work that I do.
+I’m fluent in four languages (English, Urdu, Hindi, and Bengali) — and slowly picking up two more (Spanish and Arabic).
+I studied cultural anthropology at Princeton University, which forever shaped how I think about culture and power.
+I bring my Pakistani-American-Muslim-ness to the table in all the work I do.

-When I’m not working, I love learning classical Hindustani music, trading long voice notes with friends, indulging my interior design fantasies, making Google Maps lists as a love language, and being a power user of ToDoist.
+When I’m not working, I love learning classical Hindustani music, indulging my interior design fantasies, making Google Maps lists as a love language, and being a power user of ToDoist.